ebi-gdp/docs/docs/report.md

 ## Why have my results disappeared?

-Rsults are only stored on your `GeneticScores.org` account for about 2 weeks after a job finishes.
+Results are only stored on your `GeneticScores.org` account for about 2 weeks after a job finishes.

 After this any results are automatically deleted to help keep your data safe.